atlassian/data-center-helm-charts/docs/docs/examples/EXAMPLES.md

 ### :material-file-document-edit: Logging
 * See an example of [how to deploy an EFK stack to Kubernetes](logging/efk/EFK.md)

+### :simple-prometheus: Prometheus Monitoring
+* See an example of [how to monitor DC products with Prometheus](monitoring/PROMETHEUS.md)

 ### :material-checkbox-multiple-marked-outline: Customization
 * See an example of [External libraries and plugins](external_libraries/EXTERNAL_LIBS.md)